 The immigration counters at Philadelphia Airport are often understaffed, so if you're travelling at peak periods then allow yourself enough time for queues and delays.
 Once you've dealt with the queues, the airport has a range of services on offer, including shoeshine facilities and a great art programme.

-The airport is located seven miles (11km) from downtown Philadelphia.
+The airport is located eight miles (13km) from downtown Philadelphia.

 Getting to the city

 SEPTA operates public transport, providing a high-speed rail service between the airport terminals and central Philadelphia, which is the fastest connection to the city centre.

 Trains depart every 30 minutes between 4.52am and 11.52pm every day, and the journey takes about 25 minutes.
 SEPTA Bus Routes 37, 108, and 115 also run to downtown Philadelphia.
 Taxis, shuttles, rental cars, and ride-hailing app services are also available.

 GMT -5 (GMT -4 from mid-March to the first Sunday in November).

 Tel: (215) 937 6937

 Car rental agencies represented at the airport include Alamo, Avis, Budget, Dollar, Enterprise, Hertz, and National.
 Information is available for each of the car rental agencies from Ground Transportation Information desks located in all baggage claim areas.

 Taxis are available, day and night.
 They are metered but charge a flat rate for transport to the city centre.
 Taxis are found on the Commercial Transportation Roadway in Zone 5.

 Transfer between terminals